 Meanwhile, the combat system involves dodging, parrying, and using build abilities in a hectic match that could span up to 4 players.
 The arena could either be a traditional stage or a trap-filled battleground that adds more challenges to the match.
 There is also a custom game mode where players can set the rules, stats, teams, and other options.

 Garrison: Archangel is currently on Early Access on Steam.

 Bayani: Kanino Ka Kakampi?

 Ranida Games is currently working on a fighting game that features characters inspired by real Filipino heroes.
 Called Bayani: Kanino Ka Kakampi, the game also adds mythological elements and a few twists to each character’s background.
 Once finished, Bayani Ka Kakampi will be hailed as the Philippines’ first locally made fighting game.

 Furthermore, the game will join the numerous other titles worldwide that shine the spotlight on iconic regional figures, whether they are mythical or historical.
 If the game does well in sales, perhaps the country’s national heroes will receive more popularity on an international scale.
 This may prompt other states to spawn games featuring the Philippines’ characters.
-Take a look at Gambling’s online slots games, which feature icons from Scandinavia, Ireland, and other parts of Europe.
+Take a look at online games, which feature icons from Scandinavia, Ireland, and other parts of Europe.
 Titles here like Hall of Gods, Plenty O’Fortune, and Jackpot Giant pay tribute to figures that originate from different parts of the world.

 The Ranida team has been demoing the game in conventions since 2016.
 But they will finally release its early access build on Steam early this 2019.